Where the Journey Begins

 Sam Martinelli has been hoping for a reason to get close to the woman he still loves since he destroyed their relationship five years ago.
 His foolish actions drove her away then, but now he’s hoping his expertise as well as time working with her allows him another chance.

-When Emma’s suspicions prove to have substance, she convinces Sam to help her even if he still carries doubts.
+When Emma’s suspicions prove to have substance, she convinces Sam to help her even as he carries doubts.
 Being with him again, she begins to question her heart and past as well as her foolish pride.
-When things take a dangerous turn, Emma realizes she must trust the man she trusts least, especially when the past collides with the present and the truth of it all is uncovered.
+When things take a dangerous turn, Emma realizes she must trust the man she trusts least as well as her heart, especially when the past collides with the present and the truth of it all is uncovered.